syntasso/kratix/demo/app-as-a-service/internal/promises/nginx-ingress/README.md

 This Promise provides access to the [NGINX Ingress Controller (NIC)](https://docs.nginx.com/nginx-ingress-controller/) in the global deployment configuration.
-Since this configuration only deploys a single instance per cluster, there is no need to request individual resources once the Promise is installed.
+Since this configuration only deploys a single instance per destination, there is no need to request individual resources once the Promise is installed.
 For more details about the difference, see the NGINX documents [here](https://docs.nginx.com/nginx-ingress-controller/installation/running-multiple-ingress-controllers/).